Identify fungi on the go

 Where: in coniferous pine and spruce woods.
 It grows on the ground, often among heather and bilberry.

 The death cap is the world's most toxic mushroom.
 It contains alpha-amanitin which is responsible for causing liver and kidney failure.
-Ingestion of just half a cap can lead to death.

 Where: it grows on the ground in broadleaved woods.

-When: August to November.
+When: summer to autumn.

 Discover fungi when you're out and about with your own pocket-sized identification guide to the UK's common species.